Waterloo man fights to regain custody of emotional service coyote

 Stokes plans to apply for a license to keep a dangerous animal through the Iowa Department of Agriculture and plans to hire an attorney to help him with the process.
 He said the arrangement would be beneficial for both him and Drifter.

-“He'll never make it in the world," Stokes said.
+“He'll never make it in the wild," Stokes said.
 "He won't make it a day.”

 Stokes admits he made a mistake by first telling neighbors Drifter was a German Shepherd, not a coyote.